 This guidance is for everyone who has been identified as clinically extremely vulnerable (CEV).
 If you are in this group, you will have received a letter from the NHS or from your GP telling you this.
-If you have not yet received a letter but you received a letter in November advising you that you were identified as CEV you should assume that this remains the case for the advice for National Lockdown – Stay at Home.

 This guidance replaces any previous guidance on shielding.